WHAT IS DISABILITY?

 Disability does not just refer to a person's health or wellbeing.
 It involves the interaction between the unique features and functions of a person's body and mind and the environment and socio-political context in which they live.

 Disability does not equate to inability to achieve.
-People with determination have the same right as everyone else to make decisions for their own lives and to be active members of society.
+People of determination have the same right as everyone else to make decisions for their own lives and to be active members of society.

 Disability forms only a part of an individual's identity.
 While some people identify strongly with their disability, others may see it as just another part of what makes them unique.

 For SAE policies, the term encompasses ‘disability’ as defined in the Commonwealth Disability Discrimination Act (1992).

 The Commonwealth Disability Discrimination Act (1992) defines ‘disability’ in relation to a person as:

 a) Total or partial loss of the person’s bodily or mental functions; or